QuestPDF/QuestPDF-Documentation/docs/api-reference/unconstrained.md

 # Unconstrained

-- This container takes no space,
+- This container takes no space.
-- It removes any size constraints from its child,
+- It removes any size constraints from its child.
-- The rendered child appears like floating below/above of the other content.
+- The rendered child appears floating below or above the other content.

 ```csharp{11-13}
 .Width(400)